Spring Boot Starter Security

 Using default security password: 25e07e82-720d-4109-ba8d-25177c6347e6

-Executing Rest Service
+Executing the REST Service

 {